Cold and flu season is upon us, so I thought I’d share my “Survival Guide Bag of Tricks” with you.

-My Bag of Tricks is in addition to eating clean and living a healthy lifestyle which are key to staying healthy.
+My Bag of Tricks is in addition to eating wholesome food and living a healthy lifestyle which are key to staying healthy.
 But there are times we need a ‘bag of tricks’ to stave off illness – or shorten the duration/lessen the symptoms once we are sick.
 Sometimes we need a bag of tricks despite flu and pneumonia and allergy shots.

 That’s me in the selfie picture, not trusting my thermometer, so using two, trying to determine if I was coming down with something.